NHL outdoor games: History

-In 2005, NBC Sports Executive VP Jon Miller then pitched the concept an annual outdoor game as a television event to the NHL, "but they didn't find the concept workable."
-In December 2006, Miller found an ally in then-league Executive VP/Business & Media John Collins, who embraced the idea.
+In 2005, NBC Sports executive vice president Jon Miller then pitched the concept of an annual outdoor game as a television event to the NHL, "but they didn't find the concept workable."
+In December 2006, Miller found an ally in then-league executive vice president/business and media John Collins, who embraced the idea.
 This led to the inaugural Winter Classic game on January 1, 2008, with the Pittsburgh Penguins visiting the Buffalo Sabres at Ralph Wilson Stadium.

-On May 1, 2013, the NHL announced that the Chicago Blackhawks would host the Pittsburgh Penguins at Soldier Field in Chicago on March 1, 2014, as part of a new series of outdoor games called the NHL Stadium Series.
-By the end of May 2013, the NHL had scheduled a record six outdoor NHL games for the 2013–14 season: one Winter Classic, one Heritage Classic, and four Stadium Series games.
+On May 1, 2013, the NHL announced that the Chicago Blackhawks would host the Pittsburgh Penguins at Soldier Field in Chicago on March 1, 2014, as part of a new series of outdoor games called the Stadium Series.
+By the end of May 2013, the NHL had scheduled a record six outdoor NHL games for the 2013–14 season – one Winter Classic, one Heritage Classic, and four Stadium Series games.

 In scheduling outdoor games in the New York metropolitan area that feature the New York Rangers (first occurring during two of the four 2014 Stadium Series games, and subsequently the 2018 Winter Classic), the team has always been designated as the "away" team.
 This is to maintain the property tax-exempt status of the Rangers' home arena, Madison Square Garden (MSG).
-The tax exemption stipulates that it only applies if the Rangers do not "cease playing" home games at MSG, generally interpreted as playing any "home" game outside of MSG.
-By designating the Rangers as the "away" team and Buffalo as the "home" team in the 2018 Winter Classic at Citi Field in New York City, it would save MSG from paying more than $40 million in property taxes.
+The tax exemption stipulates that it only applies if the Rangers do not "cease playing" home games at the arena, generally interpreted as playing any "home" game outside of it.
+By designating the Rangers as the "away" team and the Buffalo Sabres as the "home" team in the 2018 Winter Classic at Citi Field in the New York City borough of Queens, it would save MSG from paying more than $40 million in property taxes.

 Up until 2013, NHL's outdoor games were held exclusively in Canada and in the Midwest and Northeast United States.
-That changed in the 2014 Stadium Series when the Los Angeles Kings became the first West Coast team to host a regular season outdoor game, facing their in-city rival Anaheim Ducks at Dodger Stadium in Los Angeles on January 25.
-The San Jose Sharks followed suit, hosting their archrival Kings in the 2015 NHL Stadium Series at Levi's Stadium in Santa Clara.
+That changed in the 2014 Stadium Series when the Los Angeles Kings became the first West Coast team to host a regular season outdoor game when they faced their in-city rival, the Anaheim Ducks, at Dodger Stadium in Los Angeles on January 25, 2014.
+The San Jose Sharks followed suit, hosting their archrival Kings in the 2015 Stadium Series at Levi's Stadium in Santa Clara, California.
 The first outdoor game to take place in a Southern state took place in the 2020 Winter Classic when the Dallas Stars hosted the Nashville Predators at the Cotton Bowl in Dallas.